Trader Joe's: Cage-free eggs

+Wine

 Trader Joe's is the exclusive retailer of Charles Shaw wine, popularly known as "Two Buck Chuck" because of its original $1.99 price tag in California (local prices vary).
-Of the wine selection at Trader Joe's, Coulombe has said, "We built Trader Joe's on wine first, then food.
+Of the wine selection at Trader Joe's, Coulombe said, "We built Trader Joe's on wine first, then food.
 I tasted 100,000 wines, and most weren't wonderful.
 They were submitted to us by desperate vintners".
 Upon the death of Fred Franzia of the Charles Shaw label in September 2022, The New York Times reported Trader Joe's had sold over one billion bottles.
 The company leaves names of wineries off the labels on purpose, although many are from Bronco Wine, the company behind Charles Shaw.

-In October 2022, CNN reported the company was bringing back free samples after a pandemic-era restriction was relaxed.
+The chain closed its only wine store in New York City on August 11, 2022 right before workers were about to put unionization to a vote.
+"The closure comes after historic union victories at stores in Massachusetts and Minnesota," wrote Business Insider.

+Most popular items

 The company produces a list of its most popular items each year.
-The fourteenth year of the survey, results for which were reported in January 2023, showed Chili & Lime Flavored Rolled Tortilla Chips as the top overall product and the favorite snack; the Sparkling Honeycrisp Apple Juice as the favorite beverage; Trader Joe's Cheddar Cheese with Caramelized Onions as the favorite cheese; Trader Joe’s Butter Chicken as the favorite entrée; seasonal candles as the favorite household item; bananas as the favorite produce item; Hold the Cone!
-Mini Ice Cream Cones as the favorite desert; and the Cashew & Basil Pesto as the favorite vegan/vegetarian item.
+The fourteenth year of the survey, results for which were reported in January 2023, showed Chili & Lime Flavored Rolled Tortilla Chips as the top overall product and the favorite snack; the Sparkling Honeycrisp Apple Juice as the favorite beverage; Trader Joe's Cheddar Cheese with Caramelized Onions as the favorite cheese; Trader Joe's Butter Chicken as the favorite entrée; seasonal candles as the favorite household item; bananas as the favorite produce item; Hold the Cone!
+Mini Ice Cream Cones as the favorite dessert, and the Cashew & Basil Pesto is the favorite vegan/vegetarian item.
 Some winners from years past were retired and put into the firm's Product Hall of Fame.

-Sustainability efforts
+Sustainability

-Trader Joe's states that "a continuing focus of [their] sustainability initiatives is maintaining product integrity and preventing food waste."
+Trader Joe's states that "a continuing focus of [their] sustainability initiatives is maintaining product integrity and preventing food waste".